The Fight for Black Land

-The Federation offers Heir Property Assistance or Mediation in the following states:
+The Federation offers Land Retention/Heir Property Assistance and Mediation in the following states:

 Alabama, Florida, Georgia, Louisiana, Mississippi, South Carolina, North Carolina, Texas, and U.S. Virgin Islands.